 Best Cold Sandwich Cheese: Swiss

-mild hole-filled cheese is the most reliable cold sandwich cheese.
-It slices thin without crumbling, folds neatly onto bread, and adds a mild, slightly sweet nuttiness that complements deli meats without overpowering them.
+Eye-forming Swiss slices make the most reliable cold sandwich cheese.
+They slice thin without crumbling, fold neatly onto bread, and add a mild, slightly sweet nuttiness that complements deli meats without overpowering them.

 One note: "Swiss cheese" in the American sense is a generic style.
 For better flavor, look for imported Emmental or Jarlsberg, which use the same eye-forming process but have more depth.